odow/StochOptFormat/README.md

   our format requires T subproblems, a list of the state variables, and a sequence of edges.
 Of those things, only the list of edges would be superfluous in a purely T-stage format.
-So, for the sake of a list of objects like `{"from": "1", "to": "2", "probability": 1}`, we get a format that trivially extends to infinite horizon problems and problems with a stochastic process that is not stagewise independent.
+So, for the sake of a list of objects like `{"node": "1", "probability": 1}`, we get a format that trivially extends to infinite horizon problems and problems with a stochastic process that is not stagewise independent.

 - Q: MathOptFormat is too complicated.
 Why can't we use LP or MPS files?